How Can I Prevent Compromise?

 In addition to general cybersecurity awareness, it is important to take proactive steps to secure your website and applications.
 While your hosting provider takes steps to secure the server your website resides on, the security of your individual website and applications is your responsibility.
 Below are a few of the steps we recommend:

-- Use Appropriate File Permissions - Manage your hosted file permissions to ensure that publicly facing files have read and write, but not execute permissions.
+- Use appropriate file permissions - Manage your hosted file permissions to ensure that public-facing files have 'read' and 'write' but not 'execute' permissions.
 On a Linux account, always avoid 777 permissions.
 Files should be set to 755 and folders 644.
 This can be done within your File Manager.

-- Use a Malware Scanner - Use a malware scanner that can automatically detect and remove malware such as the one found in the SiteLock Fix and Prevent plans.
+- Use a malware scanner - Use a malware scanner that can automatically detect and remove malware such as the one found in the SiteLock Essentials and Prevent plans.

 Many users log into their email more frequently than any of their other services, putting it at increased risk.
 Below are some suggestions for keeping your email secure:

-- Update Your Email Client - Many users use an email client such as Mozilla Thunderbird or Outlook to connect to their email accounts.
+- Update your email slient - Many users use an email client such as Mozilla Thunderbird or Outlook to connect to their email accounts.
 Always ensure your email clients are up to date with the latest security updates.

-Passwords can be compromised by sharing/guessing passwords and brute force attack.
-The most important thing to do is keep your passwords a secret.
+Passwords can be compromised by sharing/guessing passwords and brute force attacks.
+The most important thing to do is to keep your passwords a secret.
 It is best not to share your email account with anyone else.
-If you must give a password to someone, don't share it with too many people and be sure to change it when they are done using it to access your account.
+If you must give a password to someone, don't share it with too many people, and be sure to change it when they are done using it to access your account.

 You can find more by checking the article below:

-- When checking your email do not open suspicious attachments and be very careful of emails pretending to be from services you use that have URLs that you do not recognize asking you to log in.
+- Be careful when checking emails.
+When checking your email, do not open suspicious attachments and be very careful of emails pretending to be from services you use that have URLs that you do not recognize asking you to log in.
 Malicious emails can be used to either infect your computer directly or maliciously direct you to a phishing site where you may give your password away directly to your attackers.

-If you are already the victim of a compromised HostGator service, please visit the following article for direction on your options for assistance:
+If you are already the victim of a compromised HostGator service, please visit the following article for options and assistance: